Differences between E-Invoice, XRechnung, ZUGFeRD

 E-Invoice, XRechnung, ZUGFeRD.

-With XRechnung, the public administration in Germany has established a new standard for electronic invoices (eInvoices).
+With the XRechnung, the public administration in Germany has established a new standard for electronic invoices (eInvoices).
 This became necessary after the European Union, as part of its digital initiative, mandated all member states through Directive 2014/55/EU to ensure the receipt of electronic invoice data by public administrations across Europe.
-Here, we explain the differences between E-Invoice, XRechnung, and ZUGFeRD.
+Here, we explain the difference between E-Invoice, XRechnung, and ZUGFeRD.
 MOCO generates the XRechnung format.

 Update 24.4.24

-New article on the topic from April 5, 2024:
+Newer article on the topic from April 5, 2024:

 New B2B E-Invoice Requirement with MOCO